pennmem/UnityEPL/readme.md

 ### WriteToDiskHandler.

 This will write your data to UnityEPL's data folder.
 The default output folder is the folder where the application is running, plus /data/experiment/participant/session_#/session.json .
 If no session is specified, however, no session folder will be created and data will be output directly into the participant folder.
 The methods of the static UnityEPL class can be used to change this output path.
-See "full documentation" below.
+See "UnityEPL optional methods" below.

 Currently, only jsonl output formatting is provided.
 Jsonl output can be easily read by data analysis platforms.
 For example, the following python code will load in a jsonl file into a pandas data scince dataframe:
 ``` python